 - June, 2019: EVRYTHNG upgraded their partnership and used OriginTrail and IOTA to create a traceability solution using Avery Dennison IoT products and fashion brand 1017 ALYX 9SM.

 EVRYTHNG recently streamlined its blockchain integration hub in May 2020, with OriginTrail still being seen as an essential partner for blockchain connectivity.
 In January 2020, CTO of EVRYTHNG Dominique Guinard also confirmed by a tweet that future use cases for EVRYTHNG blockchain integrations will be on the ODN mainnet.

 The European Union might be the biggest supporter of blockchain integration on the planet; details of which can be read about in this 2019 EU report.
 OriginTrail/TraceLabs is involved in at least eight EU initiatives and pilot programs in the supply chain space.
 Over time, this will encourage the adoption of the protocol by individual companies.

 TraceLabs received funding from the EU to build the Open Provenance Knowledge Graph (OpenPKG).
-It will help organizations automate their GDPR compliance and have a transparent way of handling personal data; a use-case is currently being rolled out with the British Standards Institute.
+It will help organizations automate their GDPR compliance and have a transparent way of handling personal data; a use-case is currently being rolled out with the British Standards Institution.

 Other initiatives include: